sak2k-bio/cc-site-cloner/README.md

 ![alt text](https://github.com/sak2k-bio/cc-site-cloner/blob/fa198b12edf555ed60e16cb033bc1be6927621c3/cli_examples/npm%20start.png)

+CHECK EXAMPLES AT THE BOTTOM OF THE FILE ..

 ## Key Features
 - **Intelligent Cloning**: Fetches a website's HTML and assets, intelligently rewriting paths to work locally.
 - **AI-Powered Workflow**: Utilizes Google Gemini (`gemini-1.5-flash`) and a Chain of Thought (CoT) prompt to dynamically plan and execute the cloning process.